rbtl-fs24/project-Dazani5/data/processed/README.md

 1. Title of Dataset:  Scientific staff waste behavior

-2. Author Information: David Zani
+2. Author Information:

-**Author A**

 - First name: David
 - Surname: Zani
 - ORCID iD: 0009-0000-9673-9210
 - Email: dazani@ethz.ch

+3. This project aims to answer the question "How do recycling practices of scientific staff at ETH Zurich differ at work versus at home?"

-3. Date of data collection: 22 May 2024 - 31 May 2024
+4. Date of data collection: 22 May 2024 - 31 May 2024

-4. Geographic location of data collection: Zurich, Switzerland
+5. Geographic location of data collection: Zurich, Switzerland

-5. Information about funding sources that supported the collection of the data: No funding sources.
+6. Information about funding sources that supported the collection of the data: No funding sources.

+7. Prerequisites: tidyr

 ## Sharing / access information